pycalphad package¶

 Return a mapping of MoleFractions for a point composition.

-dependent_species (Union[Species, str]) – Dependent species not appearing in the independent mass fractions.
+dependent_species (Union[Component, str]) – Dependent species not appearing in the independent mass fractions.

 pure_element_mass_dict (Union[Mapping[str, float], pycalphad.Database]) – Either a mapping from pure elements to their mass, or a Database from which they can be retrieved.